 The monicker “Eidolon Night” has been mine since about 7th grade, the golden age of AOL Instant Messenger, an age where a stuttering teenage boy could take the time to plan his exact words without his hormones getting in the way.
 It was also an age of supposed anonymity and a modicum of privacy.

-As with most 7th grade boys, I was an avid reader of Edgar Allan Poe. #snark So when it came time to pick a name, I cracked open my copy of the “Complete Tales & Poems” and let the melancholy of my favorite author guide me.
+Like most 7th grade boys, I was an avid reader of Edgar Allan Poe.
+So when it came time to pick a name, I cracked open my copy of the “Complete Tales & Poems” and let the melancholy of my favorite author guide me.

 I know.
 It’s dramatic.